THRU LAB CURRENT MEMBERS

 Mary Ellen is a Research Assistant working within the THRU Lab.
 As part of the THRU Lab, Mary Ellen works on both research studies: SWAP and Project DUET.
 Her research interests include young adults, substance use, harm reduction and public policy.
 She received her BA in Psychology and minored in Justice Studies at Rhode Island College.
 Mary Ellen hopes to continue her education in the very near future to receive an MSW (Master of Social Work).

-Nicole Haderlein is an MPH Epidemiology student at Brown who attended UW-Madison for her undergraduate education.
-She is interested in infectious disease and addiction research.
-A few fun facts: she owns a calico cat, likes to crochet and is an avid baker.
+Nicole Haderlein has been a Research Assistant in the THRU Lab since 2022.
+She received her MPH Epidemiology at Brown University and attended UW-Madison for her undergraduate education.
+She is interested in mental health and addiction research.
+A few fun facts: she has a calico cat, likes to crochet and is an avid baker.

 Munachimso Ugoh